tokenized/docs/protocol-actions.md

         </td>
         <td>
             Timestamp in nanoseconds of when the smart contract created the action.
-            Cannot be changed by issuer, operator.
+            Cannot be changed by the administration, operator.
 Smart contract controls.
         </td>
     </tr>
 </table>